(510) 848-1413

 About Cataracts

-A cataract is a cloudy lens that blocks the path of light into the eye and makes vision blurry or hazy.
-Cataracts usually begin after age 50 and get progressively worse with time.
-Symptoms may include:
+A cataract is the natural clouding of the lens in the eye that blocks the path of light and makes vision blurry or hazy.
+Cataracts usually begin to form after age 50 and get gradually worse with time.

 • Blurred vision